EvoHull/Tapirs/docs/How-To-Guide/setup.md

 Tapirs contains a custom bash script to create two text files `libraries.tsv` and `samples.tsv` each containing a list of all library and sample names respectively, performed with:
 `bash scripts/wildcarding.sh`

-!!! warning "wildcarding.sh"
-    Unfortunately there is a conflict between the version of `sed` used by OSX and these scripts.
-We are working to fix this ASAP.
-Currently the `wildcarding.sh` shell script works fine in Linux terminals but not in Mac terminal.

 You should make sure that the `config.yaml` correctly points at these two .tsv files.
 These will need removing and regenerating of course if libraries or samples change input.

 ## Databases